Zhou-Electrification/Zhou-Electrification.github.io/_pages/about.md

 🏎️ As a motivated, innovative, and cooperative professional, I conduct research and lead projects in my current company.
 I excel in problem-solving, project management, comminication, and teamwork.

-🔋 My research interest is developing high power density or light-weight power converters and solid-state switchings based on wide bandgap devices.
-In addition, I’m also interested in appling cutting-edge technologies, such as machine learning and advanced cooling technology, to power converter design.
+🔋 My research interest is developing high power density or light-weight power converters and solid-state switching technologies based on wide bandgap devices.
+In addition, I’m also interested in applying cutting-edge technologies, such as machine learning and advanced cooling technology, to power converter design.

   <br/>